 I’ve moved on to digital reporting and now fool ’em as a free lance writer for print.

-Reporting has given me the greatest possible 12347922_1240954482585079_5560998629671121889_neducation, an advanced degree in the University of Everything.
+Reporting has given me the greatest possible education, an advanced degree in the University of Everything.

 Like the saying goes, if you love what you do, you never work a day in your life.